Tony Yaniro: Pioneer in training techniques

+Other

-In 1989, he was featured in "To the Limit" an IMAX documentary film by Greg MacGillivray.
+In 1989, he was featured in To the Limit, an IMAX documentary film by Greg MacGillivray.
 The film showcases the physiological effects on the human body by action sports athletes.
 Yaniro is shown climbing El Capitan in the film.

 In the early 1990s, Yaniro sold his home and purchased a Winnebago motorhome to travel the country and climb everywhere he could.
 He attached a foldable climbing wall to the back of the vehicle, allowing him to train on the go.
 One of the locations he visited for climbing was Oregon's Leslie Gulch, where Yaniro and Tedd Thompson created routes, put up new lines and chipped out holds on the rock face of The Einstein, creating an outdoor climbing gym.
 Partially due to Yaniro's actions, the Bureau of Land Management developed their policies to manage sport climbing on national land.

-He also participated in competitions, placing 52nd in the Climbing World Cup in Nuremberg in 1993.
+He also participated in competition climbing events, placing 52nd in the IFSC Climbing World Cup in Nuremberg in 1993.

 During this time, Yaniro supported himself by shaping climbing holds for various companies, and eventually moved to Las Vegas to open a climbing gym.
 He became known for his innovative hand holds and later moved into designing climbing facilities, opening a gym in Prescott, Arizona.
-His early hand hold designs, such as the "Yaniro System" have been in production for over thirty years and continues to be used to train sport climbers.
+His early hand hold designs, such as the "Yaniro System", have been in production for over thirty years and continue to be used to train sport climbers.

 Personal life

 Yaniro attended Pacific Union College as a biochemistry major from 1978 to 1981.
 He later took courses in pathology and biochemistry at Loma Linda University and worked for 12 years in hospital clinical pathology.
 After leaving school to concentrate on climbing, he returned to complete a doctorate in naturopathic medicine.
 His wife Kathy, and daughter Dana are also climbers.